 An example of a stable transfected cell line

-Certain cellular processes, such as signal transduction pathways, rely on interaction of proteins, and this could be transient.
-One method which can be used to study these interaction is Bioluminescence Resonance Energy Transfer (BRET) assay.
+Certain cellular processes, such as signal transduction pathways, rely on the interaction of proteins, and this could be transient.
+One method which can be used to study these interactions is Bioluminescence Resonance Energy Transfer (BRET) assay.
 Briefly, BRET assays involve the interaction of Renilla luciferase (RLuc) donor and a Green Fluorescent Protein (GFP) acceptor, and these are tagged onto various proteins to see if an interaction occurs between these proteins.

 Commonly, the RLuc and the GFP are encoded onto two separate plasmids, which are then co-transfected into the cells.
 This typically leads to a transient transfection, and this could impact the BRET assay.
 The variation of the assay can be wide between repeats due to variation in transfection efficiency, and also the expression of the foreign DNA from a transient transfection may be high.